 Between November 2020 and now I’ve learned a few new words to describe the weather.

 In November 2020, Christmas and New Year’s were cancelled due the 2nd coronavirus wave, and the month after that these signs started appearing at the small park near us.
 Wasn’t COVID discouraging enough?
 Now we had to deal Climate Change as well?
-Trying to be positive about the whole situation, I thought, ‘oh well, at least we’ll have waterfront property in the future’.The other good news (sort-of) was that November, December and January were unusually mild.
+Trying to be positive about the whole situation, I thought, ‘Oh well, at least we’ll have waterfront property in the future’.The other good news (sort-of) was that November, December and January were unusually mild.
 So much so that I found this confused rose in bloom on January 9, 2021.
-That is perhaps a little TOO warm for January… After that the weather was somewhat normal until the end of June.
-Then a new weather term called a ‘heat dome’ started building on June 27 reaching its peak on June 30th.
+That is perhaps a little TOO warm for January in Canada… After then on the weather was somewhat normal until the end of June.
+At that point a new weather term called a ‘heat dome’ started building on June 27 reaching its peak on June 30th.
 Normally a hot day in June in Vancouver is 24°C. June 30th it reached 39°.
 Like 75% of Vancouverites we had no air conditioning and I spent most of my time lying on the bed covered with ice packs.
 The only photo I have to really show the effects of the heat dome was this of a local banana palm producing bananas – at least something was happy with Vancouver’s Heat Dome!Lytton, not that far away from Vancouver as the crow flies, reached 49.6°C (121°F) on June 29th, and on June 30th burned to the ground.
 Thus began the summer season, now being called the ‘wildfire season‘.
 The Province had quietly dropped the State of Emergency caused by COVID June 31 but soon afterwards had to declare another emergency due to the wildfires.

 But Sandy, at Sandy’s Chronicles, managed to ‘enjoy’ both the ‘atmospheric river’ and the ‘weather bomb’ with spectacular photos of the storms on Vancouver Island, and came up with this challenge: Friendly Friday Challenge: How’s the Weather?